DCRZ/dcrz/crawl-ref/docs/crawl_manual.rst

   using any type of magic.
 They can wear all armour except for some headgear.
   When in close combat, Minotaurs tend to reflexively headbutt those who dare attack them.

+Fairies (Fa)
+  Fairies are a small, magically-attuned species believed to be distant relatives of the fabled faerie dragons.
+They are incredibly intelligent, so much so that they have learned how to cast spells with less of a cost than other species.
+  Their shimmering scales and bright wings are attractive, but have proven to be more bane than boon by drawing the attention of the Dungeon's denizens.

+  Most Fairies welcome confrontation and favour the use of destructive spells to dispatch those who would challenge them.
+They have learned over time how to reduce the MP cost of spells and how to avoid becoming hungry from spells.
+Their scales shimmer with energy that repels incoming attacks.
+  They are capable of continuous flight and gain a bonus to evasion while doing so.
+Their small size furthers their ability to be evasive, but they are frail and cannot wear any form of body armour.

 Merfolk (Mf)
   The Merfolk are a hybrid species of half-human, half-fish that typically live